-Hope Academy students receive academic credit toward their high school diploma.
-For those students whose life circumstances make it difficult for them to fully engage in school, Hope Academy’s staff is available to help create a plan that will work that student.
-Hope is focused on providing life skills along with elective coursework.
-Each quarter Hope offers a variety of elective courses dealing with life skills, creative arts, and health & wellness.
+For those students whose life circumstances make it difficult for them to fully engage in school, Hope Academy’s staff is available to help create a plan that will support that student’s academic and personal success.

 We offer the following assistance to our students based on their needs:

-- individualized academic plan at the student’s tested academic grade level.
+- an individualized academic plan at the student’s tested academic grade level.

 - Hope Academy is willing to work with any professionals necessary to best accommodate student needs.